 Here are exercises that all weight trainers should get to know very well.

 Pull Up – This old standard is surprisingly effective in targeting your back muscles.
 Pull ups can be a little difficult for people who are just starting to work out.
-Most experts recommend that you perform between eight and ten every set, but some may have trouble performing one or two.
+Most experts recommend you to get the best power racks for home gym and asks you to perform between eight and ten every set, but some may have trouble performing one or two.
 Don’t get discouraged if this exercise is a little difficult for you.
 Instead of doing three sets of ten pull ups, you might start out with five or six sets of just one or two pulls ups.
 As you get stronger and more developed, you should be able to do more and more over time.

 Bench Press – The bench press where you use a barbell or a set of dumbbells, and, lying on your back on a bench, lift the weights from your chest to the sky.
 When doing this exercise with a barbell, it is important to have someone “spotting” you.
 This person should just make sure that you don’t lose control of the barbell while you are lifting it.
 You should switch between doing this exercise with dumbbells and doing it with a barbell to get the most benefit.